richkcho/D4D_translation_app/readme.md

 	* Screen should start at a menu displaying a list of ConversationData with part of description(and possibly supported languages, title, group).
 When a ConversationData is opened, description is showed as well as supported languages, from here select languages and get the conversation

 **These are always subject to change**

+###Current Progress/Next Goal
+R:
+* finished ConversationTree.
+(Frontend will use Conversation datatype)
+* Working on extracting tree from database and handling frontend queries into database.
+K:
+J:
+T: